 Your ecommerce site is your storefront online.
 You need to make it attractive, accessible and highly functional to achieve business success.
 Having a great product is not enough, you have to bring it to the customer in a way that is appealing, functional and easy to find.
 That’s why Magento provides the Magento 2 theme to help you design your site to impress customers.

 A Magento 2 theme determines the look of a storefront, which is what website customers see when they visit.
-The Magento theme is a component of Magento application which provides a consistent look and feel visual design) for entire application area (for example, storefront or Magento admin) using a combination of custom templates, layouts, styles or images.
+The Magento theme is a component of the Magento application that provides a consistent look and feel visual design) for the entire application area (for example, storefront or Magento admin) using a combination of custom templates, layouts, styles or images.

 The Magento theme links with the design of a website.
 A well-designed and coded Magento theme will bring positive effects to your online business.
 Magento themes usually follow a style and aesthetic based on the purpose of the website.